Abdalla-Eldoumani/PLMS/README.md

 - Once you are on (http://localhost:8800/) you will see the Homepage.
 - First thing before doing anything, you need to create the tables for the parking slots and that is in `db-test.php`, so go into the **URL bar** at the top and paste this:
   - http://localhost:8800/db-test.php
-  - Now once in this you will see information about our database.
+  - Now once you are in this you will see information about our database.
   - Scroll down and find a hyperlink labeled **Initiazlie Database**
   - Click **Initiazlie Database** it will redirect you to this http://localhost:8800/init-db.php